 Online learning is a lot like face-to-face learning, except you can access your classroom anytime, anywhere, from nearly any device.
 A simple web interface makes it easy to access your courses, connect with instructors and classmates, check your grades, and get support when you need it.

-An online UW Master of Science in Applied Biotechnology is as recognized and respected as a UW degree granted to students who attend courses on campus.
-It offers you the same accredited, first-class education, renowned faculty, and rigorous standards that the University of Wisconsin is known for and that employers highly regard.
+A University of Wisconsin online degree or certificate is as recognized and respected as a UW degree or certificate granted to students who attend courses on campus.
+It offers you the same accredited, first-class education, renowned faculty, and rigorous standards that the University of Wisconsin is known for.

-Many students are surprised to find that they get to know their instructors and classmates better online than in a traditional classroom.
-You will receive personal attention from your instructors as they deliver lessons, direct you through activities, and answer your questions.
-You will feel connected and supported as you engage with other students through email, chat, video conferencing, discussion boards, and more.
+Though the program is online, you’ll still make strong connections with peers and faculty.
+You’ll receive personal attention from your instructors as they deliver lessons, direct you through activities, and answer your questions.
+You’ll feel connected and supported as you engage with other students through email, chat, video conferencing, discussion boards, and more.
 Students often form professional connections that continue long after graduation, through a growing network of alumni across the nation and worldwide.